 Lorton Community Center and Library Information Sheet, August 3, 2020

 Lorton Library Closing for Renovation, February 3, 2020

 Project Scope and Site

 The new Lorton Community Center will be co-located with the existing Lorton Library at 9520 Richmond Highway.
 The project includes a complete renovation of the existing 10,000 square foot library with a new addition of 6,000 square feet and construction of a new 30,000 square foot single story Community Center building.
 The facility will include space for the Lorton Community Action Center (LCAC) as the Murphy House and trailer currently used by LCAC will be removed from the site.
 When complete, the facility will also serve as the new home for the Lorton Senior Center, which is currently operating in leased space.
 The project also includes upgrades to the existing park, playground and fitness equipment and walking trails.
-The construction is anticipated to begin at the end of Spring 2020 with completion anticipated in Spring 2022.
+The construction began in July 2020 with completion anticipated in Spring 2022.

 VIDEO: Planning Commission Meeting (May 22, 2019)